Single Sign-on (SSO) using SAML is available on Wrike Enterprise accounts.

 - Enable 2-step verification through Wrike.
 If you’d like to protect your account with this security feature, it must be configured with your identity provider.

 - Log in to Wrike using a Wrike password.
 As a general rule, they will be redirected to the login page managed by your identity provider when trying to access Wrike in their browser.
 Some integrated tools don’t have native support for SSO (e.g. the Backup Tool and legacy API-v2 apps).
 SSO users will need to generate one-time passwords to authorize these tools.
+Please note that log in with Microsoft credentials or Google credentials will also not be possible.

 How you set up your SSO depends on how you use (or plan to use Wrike).
 If: